RayBenefield/hermes/worklog.md

 # Work Log

+## #85

+Another double session due to a painful testing hack that I had to figure out.
+But right now the round trigger file is now absent which is awesome.
+Next is to do the show hand integration test.

 ## #84

 The last session was actually a double session due to this ridiculous bug that I